Kenedy (footballer): Loan to Granada

 On 8 September 2020, Kenedy returned to Spain with Granada on loan until the end of 2020–21 season.
 He made his club debut as a substitute on 12 September 2020, in a 2–0 win against Athletic Bilbao.

 Loan to Flamengo

 On 18 August 2021, Kenedy extended his contract with Chelsea and returned to Brazil on loan with Flamengo until July 2022.
 He was recalled by Chelsea in January 2022 due to an injury to Ben Chilwell.

 2021–22 season

 Kenedy made his first Chelsea appearance in over four years when he started in a 3–2 win over Luton Town in the FA Cup on 2 March 2022.
 He also played in the next round against Middlesbrough later that month.
 On the final day of the season, he made his first league appearance for the Blues in five years, starting in a 2–1 win over Watford.

 Valladolid

-On 1 September 2022, Kenedy joined La Liga club Real Valladolid for an undisclosed fee.
+In September 2022, Kenedy joined La Liga club Real Valladolid for an undisclosed fee.

-Loan to Pachuca
+Pachuca

-On 20 May 2025, Kenedy joined Mexican club Pachuca on a one-year loan.
+In May 2025, Kenedy joined Mexican club Pachuca on a one-year loan.
+A year later, the move became permanent.